You do not get a court decision right away. There are many steps. You may have to go to court more than once. You go to court for:

 A paternity case can be very complicated.
 You should have a lawyer.
 If you cannot get a lawyer, talk to a lawyer.

 At a trial, the lawyers ask the parties and witnesses questions.
 The judge can also ask questions.
-He or she listens to the answers and makes a judgment about who the father is.
+The judge listens to the answers and makes a judgment about who the father is.

 The parties and witnesses must swear to tell the truth before they can answer the questions.
 Answering questions after swearing to tell the truth is “testifying.”